initxu/RL-Project/README.md

-# SenSum: Enhance Unsupervised Video Summarization with Language-based Semantic Reward
+# SumCap: Enhance Unsupervised Video Summarization with Language-based Semantic Reward

 ## Overview
 This repository contains the code and resources (data) for my ELENE6885 Reinforcement Learning project.
 The project investigates the effectiveness of a language-based semantic reward in video summarization.